ALL

 • losing feeling or having pain in your feet or legs

-• you get dizzy when you get up quickly
+• You get dizzy when you get up too quickly.

-• the room spins when you turn your head fast
+• The room spins when you turn your head quickly.

-• you are unsteady and hold onto walls or furniture when walking
+• You feel unsteady and hold onto walls or furniture when you walk.

 • Rest when you feel tired.